marcusoftnet/marcusoftnet.github.io/_posts/2015-06-05-new-pluralsight-course-iojs-or-is-it.md

 * Deploying to [Heroku](http://www.heroku.com) - in this module I show how to convert an existing application and then what you need to think about to make sure that your configuration is correct.
 This module serves a little bit as repetition of the second part.

 # The twist
 I was done.
 All the material was handed into PluralSight and I was just waiting for the launch.
-And then ]this happened](https://medium.com/node-js-javascript/io-js-week-of-may-15th-9ada45bd8a28).
+And then [this happened](https://medium.com/node-js-javascript/io-js-week-of-may-15th-9ada45bd8a28).

 <blockquote>io.js decides to join the Node Foundation.</blockquote>